fazo96/ipfs-drive/README.md

 - some javascript errors outputted by ipfs in the browser console
 - sluggish interface in huge folders
-- downloads don't work on firefox (missing Streams API)
-- UPDATE_CONTENT should be created to avoid triggering file analysis when it's useless

 #### Next Release